sihui62/openhab-addons/bundles/org.openhab.binding.worxlandroid/README.md

 # WorxLandroid Binding

 This is the binding for Worx Landroid robotic lawn mowers.
-It connects openHAB with your WorxLandroid Mower using the API and MQTT.
+It connects openHAB with your WorxLandroid mower using the API and MQTT.
 This binding allows you to integrate, view and control supported Worx lawn mowers in the openHAB environment.

 ## Supported Things